 OPERATING SYSTEM INTERNET SPEED Canvas only requires an operating system that can run the latest compatible web browsers.
-Your computer operating system should be kept up to date with the latest recommended security updates and upgrades. has been carefully crafted to accommodate low download the Canvas mobile applications.
-The Canvas mobile applications require Android 6.0 or later and iOS 13.0 or later.
+Your computer operating system should be kept up to date with the latest recommended security updates and upgrades.
+Along with compatibility and web standards, Canvas has been carefully crafted to accommodate low bandwidth environments.
+It is recommended to have a minimum Internet speed of 512kbps.